Daily situation update

 - In case of an emergency, always call 112!

-o the hospital emergency departments when you have a serious health problem.
+- Go to the hospital emergency departments when you have a serious health problem.

-How can I see my family doctor?
+How can I see my regular doctor?

 I urgently need a dentist, where can I go?